 The Walsh house.
 As Papa Walsh watches the news footage of Jack McKay arriving at the Bel Age Hotel, he starts railing about how the man weaseled his way out of serving his full prison sentence.
 He calls him a liar, a crook, and "who knows what else".
 When Brenda points out that he barely knows Jack McKay, he snaps at her for defending a known criminal.
 The phone rings and it's Dylan, calling to invite Brenda to the Welcome Home From Prison party.
 She tells him she'll call him back, then hangs up and makes a weak attempt to sneak out of the house.
 When Mama and Papa Walsh ask her where she's going, she tells them she's off to a party in honor of Jack McKay getting released early from prison.
 They both stare at her incredulously, and Papa Walsh sternly forbids her to go anywhere near that criminal.
 He starts railing again about how the man was charged with insider trading, but was also into money laundering, bribery, and has mob connections, blah blah.
 He tries to appeal to Brenda's non-existent empathetic side and says he doesn't ask her for much, but that she has to trust him about this.
 She just stares back at him sulkily.

 The Peach Pit.
 Steve tells Brandon he won't be able to make it to Jack McKay's party because he's got primo tickets to the Lakers vs. Cleveland Cavaliers game.
 He tries to entice Brandon to come along, and brags that the tickets are for seats at center court, floor level.
 Sweet.
 Brandon tells him he'd love to go but can't get away from work, and then asks Steve if he's interested in betting on the game - in favor of Cleveland.
 Steve is aghast at the idea of betting against the Lakers and reminds Brandon that basketball games are a sucker's bet.
 He said that during the previous episode too.
 I'm no expert on sports betting, but is it any more of a sucker's bet to bet on a basketball game than it is to, say, bet on baseball or hockey games?
-If anyone out there is in the know about sports gambling, please enlighten me.
-Anyway, as Steve heads out, Brandon asks Nat to place another bet for him...but Nat disapproves and thinks that Brandon's bets are starting to get too steep.
+Please enlighten me.
+As Steve heads out, Brandon asks Nat to place another bet for him...but Nat disapproves and thinks that Brandon's bets are starting to get too steep.
 Brandon breezily tells him that it's just easy money, but Nat solemnly reminds him there's no such thing.